 Leader(s): Andes Hikers

-Bring: good hiking shoes, traction device, something to drink, lunch or snacks, wear layered moisture wicking clothing that will keep you comfortable and warm.
+Bring: good hiking shoes, something to drink, lunch or snacks, wear layered moisture wicking clothing that will keep you comfortable and warm.
 Hiking poles and gaiters are recommended.

 Dogs allowed: Well behaved dogs are welcome.